ruiqi777/Ontario-COVID19-Forecasting/readme.md

-Final Project of MIE 1624: Introduction to Data Science and Analytics
+### Final project of MIE 1624: COVID19 Forecasting and Analysis in Ontario